franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 > [!NOTE]
 > Internal comments are an Enterprise add-on and can only be used with [Enterprise cloud](../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../enterprise-guide/enterprise-cloud-guide/).
 An upgrade from the free Community edition is easily possible.

-You can add work packages with restricited visibility to better manage information flow and share sensitive information on a need to know basis.
-Comments with restricted visibility are called **internal comments** in OpenProject.
-You will recognize internal comments by distinctinctly different color scheme and the lock icon.
+You can add work package comments as internal to better manage information flow and share sensitive information to an authorized group of users.
+Internal comments are distinguished from other comments via a different color scheme and a lock icon.

 ![Example of an internal comment displayed under Activity tab of an OpenProject work package](openproject_user_guide_internal_comment_example.png)